-URL format · Cloudflare Image Optimization docs
+URL format

 f=auto

-- Allows serving of the WebP format to browsers that support it.
+- Allows serving of the WebP or AVIF format to browsers that support it.
 If this option is not specified, a standard format like JPEG or PNG will be used.

 anim=false